* FTSE 100 index slips 0.4 percent, down for the year

 * Sainsbury slips after cautioning on outlook

-LONDON, Jan 8 (Reuters) - Britain's top share index fell on Wednesday, slipping back into negative territory for the year, after concerns about a smoking ban in China knocked back tobacco companies and following a cautious outlook from Sainsbury.
+LONDON, Jan 8 Britain's top share index fell on Wednesday, pulling it back into negative territory for the year, after regulatory concerns knocked back tobacco companies and Sainsbury issued a cautious outlook.

-The index underperformed major markets in continental Europe, especially the peripheral euro zone markets, which continued a recent streak of outperformance.
+The index underperformed major continental markets in Europe, especially the peripheral markets, which continued a recent streak of outperformance.